oroinc/documentation/community/documentation.rst

 Documentation Structure and Topic Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In OroCRM, documentation is organized into the tree hierarchy of sections using toctree directive in the index.rst.
+The documentation is organized into the tree hierarchy of sections using toctree directive in the index.rst.
 Sections of the same level reside in the same folder which simplifies navigation and sibling reference.

 Sample file structure:

 .. code-block:: none
+    :linenos:

     + user-guide:
         + img:
             - Demo.png
-        - topic-1.rst
+        - topic_1.rst
-        - topic-2.rst
+        - topic_2.rst
-        - topic-3.rst
+        - topic_3.rst
         - index.rst
     + admin-guide:
         - index.rst